Thomas and the Magic Railroad: Legacy

+Corporate restructuring

+In September 2000, Allcroft resigned from her company, The Britt Allcroft Company.
+The company later announced they would soon be renamed Gullane Entertainment, in order to expand their brands worldwide.
+Allcroft would remain as a creative consultant for the franchise up until series 7 in 2003.
+In July 2002, the British entertainment company HIT Entertainment agreed to purchase Gullane for £139 million.
+HIT attempted to purchase the company for £224 million in March 2000, but the deal did not go through at the time.

-Cancelled sequel and live-action adaptation
+Sequel and live-action adaptation

-On July 1, 2000, it was reported that Destination Films began development on a sequel, but it was quietly cancelled.
+Multiple attempts at a second theatrical Thomas film have been made.
+On 1 July 2000, it was reported that Destination Films had begun development on a sequel.

-In 2009, HiT announced a live-action adaptation film of Thomas & Friends would pilot its theatrical division, tentatively named The Adventures of Thomas.
+In 2009, HiT announced that a live-action adaptation film of Thomas & Friends would be the pilot project of its theatrical division.
 It was originally targeted for a late 2010 release, but this was revised to Spring 2011.
-By January 2011, the release date had been pushed back further to 2012.
-The initial draft of the script was written by Josh Klausner, who has also said that the film would be set around the times of World War II; Will McRobb and Chris Viscardi also helped write the script.
-On June 8, 2011, it was announced that 9 director Shane Acker would direct the film, with Weta Digital designing the visual effects.
-No updates on the film were made after HiT was bought by Mattel in 2012, cancelling the project.
+By January 2011, the release date had been pushed back further, to 2012.
+The initial draft of the script was written by Josh Klausner, who has also said that the film would be set around the time of World War II; Will McRobb and Chris Viscardi also helped write the script.
+The final update of the film was on 8 June 2011, when it was announced that 9 director Shane Acker would direct the film, with Weta Digital designing the visual effects.

-Upcoming live-action animated film

-On October 6, 2020, it was announced that Marc Forster would be directing a new theatrical live-action animated film based on Thomas & Friends.
-The film is to be written by Alyssa Hill and Jesse Wigutow.
-Executive producer Robbie Brenner described the film as "a four-quadrant family adventure that blends live-action and animation", adding that Thomas' story in the film will be told "in a modern and unexpected way".
+On 6 October 2020, it was announced that Marc Forster would be directing a new theatrical live-action animated film based on Thomas & Friends.
+It is to be written by Alyssa Hill and Jesse Wigutow.
+Executive producer Robbie Brenner described the film as "a four-quadrant family adventure that blends live-action and animation", adding that Thomas's story in the film will be told "in a modern and unexpected way".
+As of July 2023, it is in "active development", alongside other films based on Mattel properties.
+In June 2025, Mattel Films merged with the Mattel Television division to become Mattel Studios.